“Zika virus and the need for pharmaceutical preparedness,” authored with Abraar Karan, THE LANCET Global Health Blog, 26th May 2017.

 “Beyond Benefit Sharing: Steps Towards Realizing the Human Right to Health,” authored with Aidan Hollis and Doris Schroeder, in Doris Schroeder and Julie Cook Lucas, eds.: Benefit Sharing: From Biodiversity to Human Genetics (Dordrecht: Springer 2013), 203–216.

-“The Health Impact Fund: Enhancing Justice and Efficiency in Global Health,” (the 2011 Mahbub ul Haq Memorial Lecture of the Human Development and Capability Association) in Journal of Human Development and Capabilities, 13/4 (November 2012), 537–559 (published online July 16, 2012); reprinted as “The Health Impact Fund: Aligning Incentives” in Jeroen van den Hoven, Seumas Miller and Thomas Pogge, eds.: The Design Turn in Applied Ethics (Cambridge: Cambridge University Press 201#) and in Abraar Karan and Geeta Sodhi, eds.: Protecting the Health of the Poor: Social Movements in the South (London: ZED Books 2015), 249–276.
+“The Health Impact Fund: Enhancing Justice and Efficiency in Global Health,” (the 2011 Mahbub ul Haq Memorial Lecture of the Human Development and Capability Association) in Journal of Human Development and Capabilities, 13/4 (November 2012), 537–559 (published online July 16, 2012); reprinted as “The Health Impact Fund: Aligning Incentives” in Jeroen van den Hoven, Seumas Miller and Thomas Pogge, eds.: Designing in Ethics (Cambridge: Cambridge University Press 2017), 95–118; and in Abraar Karan and Geeta Sodhi, eds.: Protecting the Health of the Poor: Social Movements in the South (London: ZED Books 2015), 249–276.
 Comment on the lecture by Sakiko Fukuda-Parr and Proochista Ariana “Health Impact Fund – Raising Issues Of Distribution, IP Rights And Alliances” in Intellectual Property Watch, September 26, 2011; “A Response From The Authors Of The Health Impact Fund” in Intellectual Property Watch, October 3, 2011.

 “Results Based Financing: The ‘Health Impact Fund’ as an example for smart pro-poor innovations,” in Meinungsforum Entwicklungspolitik, No 1, 16 January 2012.
 German